 In June 1941, he was transferred to Camp Polk, Louisiana, and became a member of the 753rd Tank Battalion.
 Although the battalion was at Camp Polk, the 753rd did not take part in the Louisiana maneuvers of 1941.
-It was there that Wallace volunteered, or had his name drawn, to become a member of Company B, 192 Tank Battalion in October 1941.
-The battalion had been ordered overseas, and those men 29 years old or older were allowed to resign from federal service.
+It was there that Wallace volunteered, or had his name drawn, to become a member of Company B, 192 Tank Battalion which had been an Illinois National Guard tank company.
+The battalion had been ordered overseas, and those men 29 years old or older, married, or whose enlistment in the National Guard was about to end, were allowed to resign from federal service.

-The next day, another squadron was sent to the area and found that the buoys had been picked up by a fishing boat that was seen making its way to shore.
-It was at that time the decision was made to build up the American military presence in the Philippines
+The next day, when another squadron was sent to the area, the buoys had been picked up by a fishing boat – with a tarp on its deck covering the buoys – which was seen making its way to shore.
+Since communication between the Air Corps and Navy was difficult, the boat escaped.
+It appears the decision was made to speed up the build-up of the American military presence in the Philippines.

 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that belonged to a friendly country, while two other intercepted ships were Japanese freighters hauling scrap metal to Japan.

 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.